Chapter 11 The Case of the Ingenious A: Tayloe’s House

-The General notified Tayloe on January 23 that the Senate confirmed his nomination to be one of two majors in the dragoons in the Provisional Army that President Adams asked the General to raise to deter French aggression.
+In a January 23, 1799, letter, the General notified John Tayloe that the Senate confirmed his nomination to be one of two majors in the dragoons in the Provisional Army that President Adams asked the General to raise to deter French aggression.
 He also recalled that in late 1797, Tayloe had expressed interest in buying "Jack Asses when I shd be disposed to part with any."
 The General offered him "three for $800, and one for $300."
 He added that "Ready money would be very convenient to me, as my buildings in the City call for it...."
 In his reply sent on February 10, Tayloe worried that becoming an officer would force him to vacate his seat in the Virginia senate.
 He added that "respecting the Jack," his father-in-law gave him "a very fine one—consequently my wants on that head [are] supplied—Beside this—I am anxious to appropriate every shilling I can raise—towards the improvements I contemplate putting up in the F. City.”

-In that same letter, he told Nicholson that he had conferred with Dorsey about the Greenleaf Point property.
+Thornton did not go to Mount Airy in the winter of 1798-99.
+Lovering could have.
+In a December 4 letter, Lovering told Nicholson that he had conferred with Dorsey about the Greenleaf Point property.
 The five Philadelphia trustees who were trying to wring some money out of the speculators for the benefit of their creditors, hired Dorsey to represent them in Maryland.
 Lovering knew more about the property than anyone.
 He also mentioned to Nicholson that several legislators were helping him get insolvency protection.
-Senator Dorsey may have been one.8 However, other legislators questioned whether he was a citizen of Maryland, a requisite for getting protection.
+Senator Dorsey may have been one.
+However, other legislators questioned whether he was a citizen of Maryland, a requisite for getting protection.
 (Until congress moved to the District of Columbia, all who lived in the federal city lived in Maryland.)
 Just before adjourning in January, the legislature passed a bill granting him protection, provided he could prove his citizenship to the Chancellor, who was the highest legal officer in the state.
 When he appeared before the Chancellor for a final decision, creditors complained about the inadequacy of Lovering's bookkeeping, and his case was put off until February.

 Lovering viewed the snag as a mere formality.
 On January 22, 1799, he appealed to Nicholson and Morris on their honor not to use his insolvency petition as a pretext for withholding what they owed him.
-Lovering understood that they were short of cash so he asked for Tennessee land as compensation, and claimed that he planned to go to London in the spring where he could easily sell it.
-Evidently, soon after he wrote that letter, he learned of Tayloe's project, likely from Dorsey.9 He likely tried to land a contract with Tayloe.
+He still planned to go to London in the spring where he could easily sell whatever they gave him.
+Evidently, soon after he wrote that letter, he learned of Tayloe's project, likely from Dorsey.
+He tried to land a contract with Tayloe.
 In 1795 and 1797, he had made visits to Philadelphia.
 Mount Airy was closer.
 It is possible that he met with Tayloe but there is no evidence that he did.

 Of course, that leaves the question: how did Lovering who lost a contract in March get a job in May?
 Dorsey would pay him $900 for his services which combined with $600 working for Law and at least one other job for $400 inspired Lovering to marry his third wife in December 1799, as noted by a Georgetown newspaper.
 How his problems were solved suggests that he designed the Octagon.

 Lovering lost the contract on Tayloe's house because he could not put up security.
-The General required that Bladgen offer a $4,000 security for his $12,000 house.
-Hoban, who owned property in the city, backed Blagden.
-That Dorsey drew up a contract to be signed by himself and Tayloe was likely their way of relieving Lovering, who supplied all the specifications in the contract, from having to put up security.
+That Dorsey drew up a contract to be signed by himself and Tayloe was likely their way of relieving Lovering, who had supplied all the specifications in the contract, from having to put up security.
 Lovering would advise but Dorsey would handle all the money.
 But even that could be stymied by creditors.

 On April 10, the new sheriff notified Lovering that his creditors had writs that would force the seizure of all his property the following day.
 The sheriff would also put a notice in the newspaper warning people not to do business with Lovering.
 Because court was in session at the county seat in Upper Marlboro, Maryland, there were no lawyers in town to help Lovering.
 Someone advised him to hurry to Annapolis and see the Chancellor.
 Lovering lacked money for the trip.
 He got it from Thomas Law.
 In Annapolis, Lovering saw the Chancellor, who quashed the sheriff's writs.
 This is such a fairy tale ending to Lovering's crisis that one has to suspect the fine hand of a superior power.
 Indeed, in November, the legislature had elected Benjamin Ogle governor.
 He was Tayloe's father-in-law.
 Lovering had the joy of writing to Nicholson about the reaction of their creditors when Lovering gave them the Chancellor's order: “You would have been pleased to see their chagrin."
 However, beaten down so long, Lovering evidently didn't anticipate that he would soon have three jobs.
 In an April 22 letter to Nicholson, Lovering sounded like a man with no hope: “I have nothing to do here and shall be soon be on my way to Philadelphia, as I now am down to the last shilling without any hope of getting any relief,...”